dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 3/README.md

 ## Labs

-On Day 3, we learned how Yosys can automatically simplify (optimize) logic designs to use fewer gates than a naive implementation would require.
-We explored both **combinational** and **sequential** optimization through seven example codes.
+On Day 3, the focus was on how Yosys can automatically simplify (optimize) logic designs to use fewer gates than a naive implementation would require.
+Both **combinational** and **sequential** optimization were explored through seven example codes.

 The key Yosys command used throughout this day is: